NuclearAtk/geacon_pro/README.md

 ### the connection of server and hosts on the intranet

-Considering that there are often cases where the intranet hosts need to connect to C2 server.
-If the edge host connects internet while the intranet hosts does not connect the internet, geacon_pro can connect to server through the proxy of the edge host by setting the configuration in config.go.
+It is a common case that the intranet hosts need to connect to C2 server.
+If the edge host connects internet while the intranet hosts doesn't, geacon_pro can connect to server through the proxy of the edge host by setting the configuration in config.go.
 That is, if a http proxy is opened on port 8080 of the edge host, then setting ProxyOn to true in config.go and Proxy to ```http://ip:8080``` can make the hosts on the intranet connect to our C2 server.

 ### heap memory encryption